Ignacio Scocco: AEK Athens

-He left the club after 120 appearances (33 goals, 29 assists) in all competitions.

 Al Ain

-In June 2011, Scocco joined Al Ain FC for €2.8 million signing a contract worth €4.8 million per season plus a €1 million bonus if Al Ain win the UAE Championship.
-In the season 2011–12 UAE Pro-League, Al Ain won the championship and later he left UAE by not signing a new contract deal due to family reasons.
-In August 2011, Scocco was loaned to Newell's Old Boys to return to Argentina and his family after a six-year absence from his home country.
+In June 2011, Scocco joined Al Ain for €2.8 million signing a contract worth €4.8 million per season plus a €1 million bonus if Al Ain win the UAE Championship.
+In the 2011-12 season, Al Ain won the championship and later he left UAE by not signing a new contract deal due to family reasons.
+In August 2011, Scocco was loaned to Newell's Old Boys, and returned to Argentina and his family after a six-year absence from his home country.

 Return to Argentina and Newell's

 Scocco returned to his homeland, Argentina, to join Newell's Old Boys, his first professional team, as well as other Argentine stars such as Gabriel Heinze and Maxi Rodríguez.
-Newell's finished second for the Championship, as a result to enter to Copa Libertadores of the next season.
+Newell's finished second in the Championship, and as a result entered the Copa Libertadores next season.
 Scocco played an important role for his team, scoring 13 goals and became the top scorer of the league alongside Facundo Ferreyra of Vélez Sársfield.
 During the season Newells rejected a €3 million offer from Fenerbahçe considering the offer too low, having set Scocco 7m buy out clause.
 His impressive performances in Argentine Primera División, Copa Libertadores and his two-goal debut in the national team against Brazil attracted the interest of Atlético Madrid.

 Scocco also led his team to win the 2013 Torneo Final championship and proceed to the Final of the Argentine Primera División against the 2012 Torneo Inicial winners, Vélez Sársfield, the team who deprived Newell's of the first place.
 Scocco scored 11 goals for his team and retained his position as top scorer of the Championship in 2013 season, sharing his position, this time with Emanuel Gigliotti of Colón.
 On 30 June, Newell's lost 1–0 on the final of the Championship although dominating in all the duration of the match.
 Newell's reached 2013 Copa Libertadores semi final, that they were eliminated by Ronaldinho's Atlético Mineiro in a penalty shootout (2–0 loss in the real time, in a 2–2 aggregate followed by the Newell's 2–0 victory on the first leg).
 Scocco scored six goals in the tournament and finished second scorer alongside Diego Tardelli, behind Jô.

 Internacional

-On 1 July 2013, Scocco joined Internacional for €4.25 million rejecting the offer from São Paulo FC.
+On 1 July 2013, Scocco joined Internacional for €4.25 million rejecting the offer from São Paulo.
 On 15 August, Scocco scored two goals in a minute against Botafogo in a 3–3 draw.